 While Night Sight has also been released on the Pixel and Pixel 2 devices — and as mentioned in our previous post about it, some other devices — it definitely works best on the Pixel 3 or 3 XL.

-As much as I would have loved to give this camera a perfect score — after all, it is the best camera I’ve used on a smartphone to date — it’s still tough to give a smartphone camera a perfect score.
 While smartphone cameras are closing the gap, while they are suitable replacements for DSLRs or mirrorless cameras in most cases, they aren’t quite there to fully replace a standalone camera, although the Pixel 3 camera comes close.

 Nothing unexpected here, both reception and call quality on local LTE networks has been fantastic with no complaints.
 The odd phone calls that I do make came across clear and crisp with the other party able to hear me with no issues.